Updated January 2018

 You have strong statutory rights anyway

-When you buy anything, you will be protected by the Sale of Goods Act 1979.
+When you buy anything, you will be protected by the Consumer Rights Act 2015.
 It says goods should be of satisfactory quality, fit to do the job intended and last a reasonable length of time.

 Where goods are faulty, take them back within six months and this law means the shop has to prove they WERE NOT faulty when you bought them.